Camino FAQs Articles

 Clothing and Shoes for Post-Walk/Cycle For Camino Dinners.

 After hours of walking or cycling the Camino de Santiago, the evening offers a precious window of rest.
 But what should you wear once the boots are off and the miles are behind you?
-Many guides focus on what to wear during the walk — yet what to wear in the evenings on the Camino is just as important ...
+Many guides focus on what to wear during the walk — yet what to wear in the evenings on the Camino is just as ...

 Read More